lyuchenyang/Macaw-LLM/README.md

 ## Future Work and Contributions 🚀

-While our model is still in its early stages, we believe that M2LM paves the way for future research in the realm of multi-modal language modeling.
+While our model is still in its early stages, we believe that Macaw-LLM paves the way for future research in the realm of multi-modal language modeling.
 The integration of diverse data modalities holds immense potential for pushing the boundaries of artificial intelligence and enhancing our understanding of complex real-world scenarios.
-By introducing M2LM, we hope to inspire further exploration and innovation in this exciting area of study.
+By introducing Macaw-LLM, we hope to inspire further exploration and innovation in this exciting area of study.

-We welcome contributions from the community to improve and expand M2LM's capabilities. 🤝
+We welcome contributions from the community to improve and expand Macaw-LLM's capabilities. 🤝

 ## Citation